open-sausages/custom-asset-store/README.md

+# IMPORTANT !!!
+(IN ALL CAPS with 3 exclamation points so you know we mean it)

+This module was just a proof of concept.
+The functionality in this module has been [folded back into `silverstripe/assets`](https://github.com/silverstripe/silverstripe-assets/pull/218).

+We will be deleting this module soonish.
+Do NOT add to your project and remove it if it's already there.

 # Silverstripe Custom Asset Store

 This is an experimental module that demonstrate how you can customise your asset store to match legacy style URLs or old publish file hashes.